hawkeye64/quasar-extras-svg-icons/icons/README.md

 - `material-theme-icons`: two icons not available because of `mask` and `LinearGradient` (cannot be flattened): `mtiCargoLock` and `mtiFlash`.

 - `map-icons` icons not available because of malformed SVG: `mapBicycling`, `mapFishing`, `mapGolf`, `mapHorseRiding`, `mapMotobikeTrail`, `mapTrailWalking`, `mapViewing`, `mapWalking`

+- Material Line Icons will no longer be maintained > v1.x

 ## Missing Icon Packages?